 Frequent and transparent communication with international partners ensures that development and evaluation of alternatives to animal testing are harmonized, where feasible, to account for international regulatory requirements.
 ICCVAM interacts with international counterparts primarily through two venues: the International Cooperation on Alternative Test Methods (ICATM) and the Test Guidelines Programme of the Organisation for Economic Co-operation and Development (OECD).

 Translations of U.S. Strategic Roadmap Available

 The Strategic Roadmap for Establishing New Approaches to Evaluate the Safety of Chemicals and Medical Products in the United States has been translated into Chinese, Japanese, Korean, Portuguese, and Spanish.
 The translated documents are available on the Strategic Roadmap webpage.

-ICCVAM member agencies participate in the development and national review of guidelines for the testing of chemicals issued by the OECD Test Guidelines Programme.
-OECD test guidelines are used by government, industry, and independent laboratories in the 36 member countries of the OECD to assess chemical safety.
-The OECD Mutual Acceptance of Data (MAD) clause entails that safety data generated using an OECD test guideline will be accepted by all the member countries, avoiding redundant testing.
+ICCVAM member agencies participate in the development and review of chemical testing guidelines issued by the OECD Test Guidelines Programme.
+OECD test guidelines are used by government, industry, and independent laboratories of the 36 OECD member countries to assess chemical safety.
+The OECD Mutual Acceptance of Data (MAD) clause ensures that safety data generated using an OECD test guideline will be accepted by all the member countries, avoiding redundant testing.

 The U.S. National Coordinator for the OECD Test Guidelines Programme, an ex officio member of ICCVAM, solicits and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
 The National Coordinator represents the United States at the annual meeting of the Working Group of National Coordinators and in other test guideline development activities.
-Beginning in 2018, the U.S. National Coordinator has been joined at this meeting by one or more ICCVAM members who are subject matter experts in topics planned for discussion at the meeting.
+Beginning in 2018, one or more ICCVAM subject matter experts have joined the U.S. National Coordinator at this meeting.